 Today, we have to monitor my spending activities and I have taken the precaution of banning myself from the local casinos.
 At the same time, we struggle to pay back the debt that was incurred.

 Do not make the mistake of thinking that anyone at the casino cares.
 Athough, I have read that they are required to monitor for and deal with such issues, I can tell your first hand that they will do nothing accept take your money.
-Unable to sleep well, I have spent countless hours at a time continuously returning to the cashier or ATM for more money.
+Unable to sleep or eat, I have spent countless hours at a time continuously returning to the cashier or ATM for more money.
 I have even told several of the workers of my illness, (and it is obvious to people) but the casinos took no action.

 My sole purpose for creating this site is to make both patients and caregivers aware of what can happen so that hopefully you may be able to avoid what has happenned to us and continues to happen to so many others.